TRAVEL PLANNING: STEP BY STEP GUIDE

-So, I thought it might be helpful to you to see my slow travel planning step-by-step checklist for an extended trip of six-months or more.
+So, in this post, I thought it might be helpful to you to see my travel planning step-by-step checklists for an extended trip.

 TABLE OF CONTENTS